yousoff92/data-collector/python/jobstreet/README.md

 P/s : I did this because Jobstreet.my doesn't have export feature...

+# Prequisite

+This program using these libraries
+- pandas==0.22.0
+- MechanicalSoup==0.10.0
+- beautifulsoup4==4.6.0

+Please install these libraries and some other required libraries if any.

 # Getting Started

+First, edit config.py with your Jobstreet username and password.
-Execute these commands, depends on your current directory.
+Then, execute these commands, depends on your current directory.

 ```
 from jobstreet.config import Location